 The questionnaire should be properly completed by a Prosecutor and returned to the office of the Official Solicitor.
 Thereafter the Official Solicitor will deal with the CPS Unit Office.

 The Official Solicitor's address is:

 It is vital that grounds for objecting to bail and the reasons for court decisions are accurately recorded by both the Crown and the Court.
-This information should be recorded by the prosecutor on the electronic Hearing Record Sheet (HRS).
+This information should be recorded by the prosecutor on the Prosecutor App or the electronic Hearing Record Sheet (HRS).

 Prosecutors, whether reviewing a case or appearing as advocates, should ensure that the following information is recorded:

 - The bail or custody representations, including any proposed conditions;